teetgerink/nsxv-golang-library/nsxv/docs/SecuritygroupApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **Api20ServicesSecuritygroupObjectIdMembersMemberIdPut**
+# **ServicesSecuritygroupObjectIdMembersMemberIdPut**
-> Api20ServicesSecuritygroupObjectIdMembersMemberIdPut(ctx, objectId, memberId, optional)
+> ServicesSecuritygroupObjectIdMembersMemberIdPut(ctx, objectId, memberId, optional)
 secGroupMemberUpdate

 Add a new member to the specified security group.
 Parameters:  memberId: Security group member, can be a vSphere managed object ID or NSX object ID.